MathiasGruber/TheNinjaRPG/README.md

 # Current ToDo List

 - Bugs page
-- Refactor infinite scrolling implementation
-- Infinite scrolling for bugs and for comments
+- Remove linked comments when bugs are deleted
 - Validate rich text input, likely with https://www.npmjs.com/package/sanitize-html-react.
 Only if needed though!
-- Delete bug
 - Ban feature for spammers
+- Stop hover thing on un-clickable cards
+- Streamline onError for useQuery and useMutation - overwrite general
+- Throw errors on attempted admin actions from backend
+- Show what user voted for previously

 - Automatic phpmyadmin login